Lawyer Andrea James is running for the United Conservative Party nomination in Calgary-Elbow.

 James holds law degrees from the University of Calgary, the University of Houston, and a master’s degree in Tax Law from the Osgoode School of Law at York University.
 She is a founder and principal of Jamesco LLP, a boutique corporate and tax law firm.

 Current UCP MLA Doug Schweitzer has announced he will not seek re-election.
-The NDP have nominated energy analyst Samir Kayande and the Alberta Party has named lawyer Kerry Cundal as its candidate.
+The NDP nominated energy analyst Samir Kayande and the Alberta Party named lawyer Kerry Cundal as its candidate.
 Before Schweitzer’s election in 2019, the riding was represented by Alberta Party MLA Greg Clark.

 Former County Councillor challenging MLA Michaela Frey in Brooks-Medicine Hat